Register an Asset

 How Much Does It Cost?

-In 2019/20 the price for members in New South Wales and the Australian Capital Territory is 90 cents per referral plus GST.
-The minimum annual fee is $100 plus GST for the year July to June.
 The Board of Directors and Management review these fees periodically with a view to offering the lowest possible price to members.
 We are a Not-For-Profit Association so our goal is to offer an exceptional service at the lowest price possible whilst still maintaining a sustainable business.

 Are There Any Other Fees?